Connect with others who understand.

 Powered By

-What Does Chest Pain in Spondylitis Feel Like?
+What Does Ankylosing Spondylitis Chest Pain Feel Like?

-MySpondylitisTeam members describe their chest pain as a “crushing,” “stabbing,” or “searing” feeling in their chests that can be mistaken for a heart attack.
-Other members have described their pain in different ways:
+MySpondylitisTeam members have also described their chest pain as a “crushing,” “stabbing,” or “searing” feeling in their chests that can be mistaken for a heart attack.
+Other members have reported on this symptom in comments like the following:

 • “Mine feels like a heavy weight on my chest, and deep breathing causes coughing.”